chincoe/chayns-helper/src/functions/httpRequest/httpRequest.md

 |options.showDialogs | Show a dialog if the connection fails | boolean | `true`|
 | **@returns** | Promise of: Response specified via response type or throws an error | Promise<Json/String/Object/Blob/Response/null> | |

-> **Note**: A "Failed to fetch" Error will be treated as a status code `-1` regarding options.statusHandlers, options.logConfig as well as the return value if options.ignoreErrors is true
+> **Note**: A "Failed to fetch" Error will be treated as a status code `1` regarding options.statusHandlers, options.logConfig as well as the return value if options.ignoreErrors is true

+> **Note**: The priority for statusHandlers is based on object key order, though the specific options will always have a higher priority than the defaults.
+> To keep the proper order, please make sure to specify all regex keys like `{[/myRegex/]: ...}` and not like `{'myRegex': ...}`.

 #### Default behavior
 This helper works with the following presumptions: